industrial-edge/miscellaneous/tank application/README.md

 ![ErrorParameter](graphics/ErrorParameter.png)

 After each error occurance the machine state goes automatically into STATE_STOP (5).The process can be continued, once you trigger the parameter *GDB.appSignals.APP_Start*.

+### Simulate process improvement

+It is possible to manually simulate a process improvement which affects the filling behaviour of the machine.
+To activate the simultion, this parameter must be set to TRUE:

+ - *GDB.hmiSignals.HMI_InstallFillingPump*

+ In this case a constant filling pressure is simulated which leads to an improved behaviour when looking at process efficiency values.

+### Simulate energy improvement

+It is possible to manually simulate an energy consumption improvement within the filling process.
+To activate the simultion, this parameter must be set to TRUE:

+ - *GDB.hmiSignals.HMI_RenewHeatingElement*

+ In this case the electricity consumption for the tank heating state is reduced.

+### Energy consumption per machine state

+xxx

 ## Edge use cases